1QB-Information-Technologies/ccvm/docs/source/dl_ccvm_sde.rst

-Stochastic Differential Equations (SDE) for the DL-CCVM
+Stochastic Differential Equations for the Delay-Line Coherent Continuous-Variable Machine
 ========================================================

-The dynamics describing a CCVM with a delay-line coupling scheme (DL-CCVM) are described by the following system of stochastic differential equations (SDE):
+The dynamics describing a coherent continuous-variable machine with a delay-line coupling scheme (DL-CCVM) are described by the following system of stochastic differential equations (SDE):

 .. math::